Change (Sugababes song): Commercial performance

 "Change" failed to duplicate the success of its predecessor "About You Now".
 It entered the Irish Singles Chart in the issue dated 13 December 2007 at number 47, and peaked at number 21 the following week.
 The single debuted on the UK Singles Chart on 1 December 2007 at number 85, based on digital downloads from the album.
 It was considered a contender for the chart's 2007 Christmas number one, but only managed to reach number 13 in the issue dated 29 December 2007.
 Consequently, it marked the first time since 2000 where the second single from their album failed to reach the top ten.
 "Change" spent 14 weeks on the chart, and had sold 95,000 copies in the UK by April 2010, making it their 15th highest-selling single in the country.
 "Change" peaked at number 31 on the Netherlands' Dutch Top 40 chart, number 32 on the German Singles Chart, and number 36 on the Romanian Top 100 chart.
-The song debuted on the Slovakian Singles Chart at number 69, and reached number 15 nine weeks later.
+The song debuted on the Slovak Singles Chart at number 69, and reached number 15 nine weeks later.
 In total, it spent 16 weeks on the chart.
 The single appeared on the European Hot 100 Singles chart at number 45.